-To more precisely link long-run behavior with formative exposure to gasoline prices, we use all available variation in gasoline prices across time and states with a fixed effects research design that uses repeated cross sections over nearly four decades.
+To more precisely test whether formative exposure to gasoline prices influences long-run behavior, we use variation in gasoline prices across time and states with a fixed effects research design that uses repeated cross sections over nearly four decades.
 We tie the price of gasoline that someone likely experiences during their formative driving years to later-life driving behavior.
 We show results for different treatment age windows (such as between ages 15 and 17) and for the years around a state's minimum driving age.
-We use all available public-use census/ACS microdata since 1980 on commuting mode to study the extensive margin of driving behavior, and all NHTS data since 1990 to study the intensive-margin response and vehicle choice.
+We use all available public-use census/ACS microdata since 1980 on commuting mode to